goelvidhi/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

-where *cwnd<sub>start</sub>* is the congestion window at the beginning of the current congestion avoidance stage. *cwnd<sub>start</sub>* is calculated as described in {{mult-dec}} when a congestion event is detected.
+where *cwnd<sub>start</sub>* is the congestion window at the beginning of the current congestion avoidance stage. *cwnd<sub>start</sub>* is the new congestion window calculated when a congestion event is detected as described in {{mult-dec}}.

 Upon receiving an ACK during congestion avoidance, CUBIC computes the *target* congestion window size after the next *RTT* using {{eq1}} as